everwitt7/66-Days-of-Data/README.md

 Thoughts:
 -Reading and understanding the theory behind certain models and concepts is very important.
 However, I like to play with things on my own...
 I would prefer to have a dataset and have a faint idea of what I am doing and then change inputs, and see how my outputs change.
 To play around one needs to have the right tools!
 In the Data Science context that would mean and familiarity and understanding of databases and design, a language like Python (or R) to interact with the pulled data, and Linux to access the database that is on a cloud (or maybe remote) server.
 The point is something like Linux, which might seem unecessary for someone doing datascience, might actually be integral to a part of the process.
 So you have to learn these things.

+## Day 6

+I completed the Advanced SQL micro-course, spent some time doing 3 problems on [StrataScratch](https://www.stratascratch.com/).
+I also watched some videos from [Data Science Jay](https://www.youtube.com/c/DataScienceJay/videos) that went through mock interviews/problem solving.

+Thoughts:
+-Maybe the material is just fresh, but i was able to solve all of the problems I attempted with relative ease.
+I expected them to be harder; to be fair, I realize I should be more comfortable with datetimes and passing inputs into aggregate and analytical functions, but that will come with practice.

+ToDo:
+-Write Anki notecards based on the information that I have learned so far.
+The best way to continue to learn and practice SQL is to write queries, struggle, do things wrong, see how others performed the task, understand why their approach was better, then insert that information into Anki.
+Using an SRS system for practice like this will probably be useful (I assume) and help internalize that approaching certain problems in a certain way (e.g. I realize can use a left join here to find the missing values between these tables).